20 Aug How stress damages your organisation

 A violent response to stressful stimuli is not considered appropriate these days

-Today, in a working or business environment, most of the time, the stressful stimuli that we experience are provoked by fears, worries, doubts and antagonisms that do not warrant a physical response of any sort; quite the reverse in fact.
+Today, in a working or business environment, most of the time, the stressful stimuli that we experience are provoked by fears, worries, doubts and antagonisms.
+These threats do not warrant a physical response of any sort; quite the reverse in fact.

-In today’s urban society beating your manager senseless for threatening you with disciplinary action, or defecating copiously and fleeing from the meeting room in abject terror is considered to be bad form.
+In today’s urban society beating your manager senseless because he threatens you with disciplinary action is somewhat counterproductive.
+Similarly, defecating copiously, screaming your head off and fleeing from ta difficult meeting in abject terror is considered to be bad form.
 Such vigorous responses are certainly not conducive to your promotional prospects.

 No, these days, you have to resist the urge for violent and exhilarating action and adopt a subtler response.
-In essence you have to find more cerebral means to resolve the situation and the last thing you need is to give in to rampant, black or white emotions and resort to some sort of spirited physical reaction.
+In essence you have to find more cerebral means to resolve the situation.
+Quite frankly, the last thing you need is to give in to rampant, black or white emotions and resort to some sort of spirited physical reaction.

 The sort of stress we get at work is seldom life-threatening but over the long-term can be very harmful